Memal7/kcna/05_cloud-observability.md

 # Cloud Native Observability - 8%
-This part of the repository demonstrate the **Cloud Native Observability** part of exam objectives, which covers 8% of the KCNA exam.
+This part of the repository demonstrates the **Cloud Native Observability** part of exam objectives, which covers 8% of the KCNA exam.

 ---

 ## Chapter outcomes
-At the end of this page you should be able to describe and answer following questions:
+At the end of this page you should be able to describe and answer the following questions:
 - What's Observability?
-- What'r Logs, Metrics, and Traces?.
+- What are Logs, Metrics, and Traces?.
-- Which Observability tools are use most in Cloud Native context?
+- Which Observability tools are used most in the Cloud Native context?
-- What's the relation between Prometheus and Grafana?
+- What's the relationship between Prometheus and Grafana?
 - How can I control my Cloud Native environment costs?

 ---

 ## What's Observability?
-Observability should gives you answers to questions like:
+Observability should give you answers to questions like:
 - Is the system stable, or does it change its state when manipulated?
 - Is the system sensitive to change, e.g., if some services have high latency?
 - Do specific metrics in the system exceed their limits?